The Ultimate Open Source Database List Profiling 16 Software Tools

 HyperSQL (HSQLDB) is a relational database engine written in Java, and features a JDBC driver that conforms to ANSI SQL:2016.
 It provides a small but fast multi-threaded engine and server with memory and disk tables, LOBs, transaction isolation, multiversion concurrency, and ACID.
 Both embedded and server modes are available, and includes tools such as minimal web server, command line and GUI management tools, as well as a number of demonstration examples.
 Advanced capabilities are headlines by user-defined SQL procedures and functions, schemas, and datetime intervals.

-MariaDB is an open source and commercially supported fork of the MySQL relational database management system.
+MariaDB is an open-source and commercially supported fork of the MySQL relational database management system.
 It was developed by the original creators of MySQL and turns data into structured information in a wide array of applications.
 MariaDB features an expansive ecosystem of storage engines, plugins and many other tools.
-According to the official site, the latest version of MariaDB includes GIS and JSON functionality.
-The database is supported by Microsoft Azure and Amazon RDS (since 2015).
+The latest version of MariaDB includes GIS and JSON functionality.
+The database is supported by Microsoft Azure and Amazon RDS and is available as-a-service for production workloads from the source by MariaDB Corporation as SkySQL.

 MongoDB is a cross-platform document-oriented database.
 It is classified as a NoSQL database program, and uses JSON-like documents with schema.
 The software is developed by MongoDB and licensed under the Server Side Public License.
 Key features include ad hoc queries, indexing, and real-time aggregation, as well as a document model that maps to the objects in your application code.
 MongoDB provides drivers for more than 10 languages, and the community has built dozens more.